-- (2) If your bike has rim brakes, disengage the brake's quick-release mechanism to increase the clearance between the wheel rim and the brake pads (see Section 4.C, figs. 11 through 15). - (3) On a derailleur gear system, pull the derailleur body back with your right hand. - (4) With a cam action mechanism, move the quick-release lever to the OPEN position (fig. 8b).
-With a through bolt or bolt on mechanism, loosen the fastener(s) with an appropriate wrench, lock lever or integral lever; then push the wheel forward far enough to be able to remove the chain from the rear sprocket. - (5) Lift the rear wheel off the ground a few inches and remove it from the rear dropouts.
+- (2) If your bike has rim brakes, disengage the brake's quick-release mechanism to increase the clearance between the wheel rim and the brake pads (see Section 4.C, figs. 14 through 18). - (3) On a derailleur gear system, pull the derailleur body back with your right hand. - (4) If your bike has a cam action front wheel retention, move the cam lever from the locked or CLOSED position to the OPEN position (figs. 9a & 9b).
+If your bike has through-bolt or bolt-on front wheel retention, loosen the fastener(s) a few turns counter-clockwise using an appropriate wrench, lock key or the integral lever. - (5) If your bike has a thru-axle rear wheel mounting system (figs. 12a & 12b), loosen and remove the thru axle according to the manufacturer's instructions. - (6) Push the rear wheel forward far enough to be able to remove the chain from the rear sprocket, then lift the rear wheel off the ground a few inches and remove it from the rear dropouts.